akshat-n02/akshat-n02.github.io/pages/contact.md

 <div class="contact-wrapper">
   <div class="contact-left">
-    <h2>I'm currently based in Berlin, working in events production and studying audio engineering.
-If you have any projects in mind, want to collaborate, or just want to talk, feel free to reach out.</h2>
+    <h2>I'm currently freelancing in events and studying audio engineering, but I'm always looking for new opportunities and projects.
+If you have any ideas in mind, want to collaborate, or just want to talk, feel free to reach out.</h2>
   </div>
   <div class="contact-right">
     <form action="https://formspree.io/f/mqewkryk" method="POST">